-Anything over 180 mm Hg implies a critical medical condition.
-With BP crossing 180, there is a risk of stroke, heart failure or kidney failure, all of which can lead to death.
+Anything above 180 mm Hg implies a critical medical condition.
+If BP exceeds 180, there is a risk of stroke, heart failure, or kidney failure, all of which can lead to death.
 Now, as the title of this article asked, what is the maximum range of blood pressure that a body can withstand before leading to death?

-Under normal circumstances (presumably a BP patient not doing heavy exercise), blood pressure approaching 300 is very dangerous.
-In fact, it is very rare to have any recorded history of 300+ mm Hg of blood pressure.
-Many individuals have, on various health forums, reported to have experienced (systolic) blood pressure in excess of 250.
-Most of these individuals have also claimed to experience extreme medical conditions, such as a heavy buzzing in the ears, uncontrollably intense headaches, dizziness and even loss of consciousness.
+Under normal circumstances, blood pressure approaching 300 is hazardous.
+In various health forums, individuals have reported having experienced blood pressure above 250.
+Most of these individuals have also reported suffering from extreme medical conditions, such as a heavy buzzing in the ears, uncontrollably intense headaches, dizziness, and even loss of consciousness.

 Giraffe – Animal with the Highest Blood Pressure

-This high blood pressure forbids giraffes from becoming lightheaded.
-Giraffes usually require rapid head movements to eat fodder and intimidate their carnivorous predators.
-If their blood pressure drops, it could cause dizziness and might even lead to them losing consciousness, making them very easy prey!
+Giraffes make rapid head movements to eat fodder and intimidate their predators.
+If their blood pressure drops, they can get dizzy and even lose consciousness.

-To conclude, all I can say is that optimum blood pressure is essential to life.
-In fact, when a person dies of “shock”, a fatal drop in blood pressure is the main culprit.
-This is because the drop in blood pressure means an inadequate perfusion of vital organs, such as the brain and kidneys.
-Similarly, when blood pressure exceeds dangerous levels, it may cause these vital organs to fail—leading to the death of an individual.
-While we now know that some humans can survive BP as high as 300, it is essential that you see a doctor immediately if your BP crosses the 180 mark to avoid any further complications.
+Finally, all I can say is that optimum blood pressure is essential to life.
+If a person dies of “shock,” a fatal drop in blood pressure is the main culprit.
+This is because the drop in blood pressure means insufficient blood flow to vital organs such as the brain and kidneys.
+Likewise, when it exceeds dangerous levels, blood pressure can lead to the failure of these vital organs – and the death of a person.
+Although we now know that some humans can survive BP as high as 300, you must see a doctor immediately if your BP crosses the 180 mark to avoid any further complications.